What is a Frontend Engineer?

-The term and title of “fullstack” showcases the developer's capability to manage the company's FULL tech stack, which requires extensive knowledge of several specialized languages and tools.
-Because of this, fullstack engineering is not normally an entry-level job.
-The most common path to fullstack engineer is starting as a frontend engineer and learning the backend with a similar language like Java.
+The term and title of “full stack” showcases the developer's capability to manage the company's FULL tech stack, which requires extensive knowledge of several specialized languages and tools.
+Because of this, full stack engineering is not normally an entry-level job.
+There isn't really a "common" path to becoming a full stack engineer.
+Most engineers start with either the front or back end, and advance into learning the other.

 An engineer is usually responsible for completing a certain number of tasks– often referred to as “tickets” or “user stories” within a set timeframe (often referred to as a “sprint”).

-HOWEVER, if you're looking to enter tech in a coding field, we recommend checking out frontend engineering instead.
-It is simpler to learn, easier to show off, and usually more fun for beginners.
+HOWEVER, if you're looking to enter tech in a coding field, we recommend checking out front end engineering instead.
+It is simpler to learn, easier to show off, and usually more intuitive for beginners.

 - Any sort of college STEM background like mathematics, statistics, or computer science